 Have you ever lost your voice?
-Be it from a nasty bout with the flu, screaming at a game, or laughing so hard you couldn’t breathe?
+Be it from a nasty cold, screaming at a game, or laughing so hard you couldn’t breathe?
 It’s a helpless feeling, one where your most reliable way of communicating has been taken from you through no fault of your own.
 In not being able to speak up, we forfeit a bit of our autonomy, having to rely on others to get our needs met.
-Now, imagine that being done on purpose, out of fear or rejection.
+Now imagine that being done on purpose, out of fear or rejection.
 Scary thought, right?

 Advocating for yourself is can be scary.
 You may be one of few willing to speak up during a tense moment, or maybe speaking up in the past has brought about some ugly responses.
 It’s valid.
 You’re not weak for wanting to sit things out when speaking up is tough.
 Yet learning the art of advocating for yourself will give you a leg-up in school and in life.
 Here are a few tips on how (and when and why) to speak up.

 Picture it: you’re at dinner with friends or family, and that one person decides to order for the table.
 Sometimes, it’s a hit — a whole table of fries or breadsticks to nosh on until the main meal arrives.
 Other times, this may feel unsettling, like having your choice taken away from you.
 Let a small scenario like this be a stepping stone in exercising your voice.
 Acknowledge what you’d like instead.
 You may get pushback or have someone grow annoyed with you.
 But making sure you’re getting your needs met outweighs temporary discomfort.